bixBeta/scRNA-WS24/Lessons/Week2.md

 ![before](../images/i1.png)

-These names need to be updated because when we merge these seurat objects together (more on this later: [Section 1.2](#12-merge-seurat-object) ), otherwise we will lose the association between the <br> <b>cellbarcode <--> sample of origin</b><br> and will not be able to identify which barcodes came from which sample!!! <br>
+These names need to be updated because we will soon merge these seurat objects together ([Section 1.2](#12-merge-seurat-object) ).
+If the names are not updated, we will lose the association between the <br> <b>cellbarcode <--> sample of origin</b><br> and will not be able to identify which cellbarcodes came from which sample!!! <br>
 Therefore we want to make sure that each cellbarcode is associated with the correct sample identifier.
 We will use the following helper loop to fix the issue.

 ```
-# by default SampleName which is represented as the orig.ident metadata variable in a seurat object will be named to 'SeuratProject',
+# by default, the "SampleName" field (orig.ident) in a seurat object will be loaded as "SeuratProject",
-# we will use the following loop to overwrite that and rename with the sampleID
+# we will use the following loop to overwrite/rename with the sampleID

 for (i in 1:length(sobj.list)) {
   sobj.list[[i]]$orig.ident <- names(sobj.list)[i]